 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

-This medicine is injected into a vein.
-It is given by a health care provider in a hospital or clinic setting.
+This medication is injected into a vein.
+It is given by your care team in a hospital or clinic setting.

 They need to know if you have any of these conditions: